-NO CHILD LEFT BEHIND PROVISIONS FOR NAEP REPORTING
+LEGISLATIVE PROVISIONS FOR NAEP REPORTING

-Under the provisions of the No Child Left Behind (NCLB) legislation, states receiving Title I grants must include assurance in their state plans that they will participate in the reading and mathematics state NAEP at grades 4 and 8.
-Local districts that receive Title I funds must agree to participate in biennial NAEP administrations at grades 4 and 8 if they are selected to do so.
+Under the provisions of the Every Student Succeeds Act (ESSA) legislation, states receiving Title I grants must include assurance in their state plans that they will participate in the reading and mathematics state NAEP at grades 4 and 8.
+Local districts that receive Title I funds must agree to participate in biennial NAEP reading and mathematics administrations at grades 4 and 8 if they are selected to do so.
 Their results will be included in state and national reporting.
 Participation in NAEP will not substitute for the mandated state-level assessments in reading and mathematics at grades 3 to 8.

-In 2002, NAEP initiated TUDA in five large urban school districts that are members of the Council of Great City Schools (the Atlanta City, City of Chicago, Houston Independent, Los Angeles Unified, and New York City Public Schools districts).
+In 2002, NAEP initiated TUDA in five large urban school districts that are members of the Council of the Great City Schools (the Atlanta City, City of Chicago, Houston Independent, Los Angeles Unified, and New York City Public Schools districts).
 Ten large districts participated in 2003 and 2005.
-The number of districts participating in TUDA has grown over time.
-Districts that participate in TUDA receive their own data, which they can use for assessing the achievement of their own students and for comparative purposes.
+The number of districts participating in TUDA has grown over time to a total of 27 beginning in 2017.
+With student performance results by district, participating TUDA districts can use results for evaluating their achievement trends and for comparative purposes.